electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/drivetrain/motor/_index.md

 ### Rear electric motor

 The rear electric motor has the following specifictions.
-It is the same motor on all versions.
+It is the same electric motor on all versions of Q4, but it perform different on Q35 vs Q40/Q50 because of different battery pack.

 - axial parallel achitecture
 - PSM motor with hairpin winding